14 Memorable Facts About Family Ties

 Scott Valentine played Mallory’s boyfriend, Nick Moore, and felt the role was too dumbed down for him.
 “That was some tough stuff there,” he told Montreal radio station CJAD 800 AM.
 “I'm so glad I went to the [American Academy of Dramatic Arts] and to all the other fine acting institutions so I could grunt on primetime television.
 The primal dig, the date from hell.
 It was a lot of fun, but literally there were times where I only had to utter two guttural utterances in a show and they paid me a bundle of cash for it.
 I felt bad at times.”

-Moore’s Stallone-esque character was only supposed to appear in a single episode of Family Ties but became a series regular.
+Nick Moore, Valentine's Stallone-esque character, was only supposed to appear in a single episode of Family Ties but became a series regular.
 He was such a popular character that the network decided to give him his own show.
 Three pilots were made, and all three failed.
 The first was a show called Taking It Home, where Nick (last name Morelli) moves home to Detroit and lives with his grandfather, played by Herschel Bernardi.
 Bernardi died after filming, in 1986, so the project was canceled.

 Pollan (whose brother is famed food writer Michael Pollan, author of The Omnivore’s Dilemma) appeared on the show for 13 episodes between 1985 and 1987.
 On July 16, 1988, she and Fox married.
 Today they have four children.

-Beginning in 1986, child actor Brian Bonsall joined the cast as the Keatons’ fourth child and second son, Andy.
+Beginning in 1986, child actor Brian Bonsall joined the cast as the Keatons’s fourth child and second son, Andy.
 In real life, in the years since Family Ties, Bonsall has had a few run-ins with the law.
 After the show ended, Bonsall moved to Boulder and finished school.
 In 2004 he was arrested for drunk driving, and in 2007 he was arrested for assaulting a girlfriend.
 Then, in 2009, he went to jail again, this time for breaking a stool and hitting his friend with it several times.
+In 2010, after testing positive for marijuana, he was arrested yet again for violating the conditions of his bond.
+Today, he tours as a musician.

 Price says people come to his shows because of Skippy, “but I’m certainly Marc Price and they get to meet Marc Price.”
 He’s thrilled when people approach him about his comedy but is okay with people asking him, “‘Hey Skippy!
 Did you ever do it with Mallory?’
 That doesn’t bother me either.”